Very interested in budo since childhood, he studied simultaneously and every day judo, aikido, and karate.

 In 1982 he founded the Académie Autonome d'Aikido, where aikido is taught by traditional means as well with the theoretical support from psychology, philosophy, and western and eastern medicine.

-In 1998, before passing away, Kobayashi Sensei handed over the responsibility of KAKKHRH to Cognard Shihan.
+In 1998, before passing away, Kobayashi Sensei handed over the responsibility of KAKKHR to Cognard Shihan.

-In 2003 Cognard Shihan opened in Bourg Argental, France, the Kobayashi Hirokazu Kinen Aikidojo, traditional dojo devoted to his Master and venue used for the KAKKHRH Instructor Training Courses.
+In 2003 Cognard Shihan opened in Bourg Argental, France, the Kobayashi Hirokazu Kinen Aikidojo, traditional dojo devoted to his Master and venue used for the Kobayashi Hirokazu Aikido Ryu Instructors Training Courses.

 On occasion of the Fourth World Butoku Sai (April 2012), at the Butokuden in Kyoto, Japan, the title of Hanshi of the Dai Nippon Butoku Kai was bestowed upon Cognard Shihan.